Nathan Mitchell

 Nathan Mitchell (born December 6, 1988) is a Canadian actor.
-He is best known for his roles as superheroes Earving / Black Noir and Black Noir II in the Amazon Prime Video series The Boys (2019–present), based on the comic book series of the same name.
+He is best known for his roles as superheroes Earving / Black Noir and Black Noir II in the Amazon Prime Video superhero series The Boys (2019–2026), based on the comic book series of the same name.
 He is also known for his role as Zion Miller in the Netflix series Ginny & Georgia (2021–present).

 Early life

 Mitchell was born in Mississauga, Ontario.
 He is of Trinidadian and Jamaican descent.